-How Do I Check My Worker’s Compensation Claim?
+How Do I Check My Worker's Compensation Case Status?

 Have you been injured on the job?
-If so, you might file a workers’ compensation claim.
-In Florida, employers must provide workers’ compensation benefits if they have four or more full-time or part-time employees.
-Within the construction industry, benefits are mandatory with one or more employees.
-While some industries have different regulations that affect their individual requirement, almost all employers must comply with the state’s workers’ comp laws.
+If so, you might be eligible to file a workers' compensation claim.
+In Florida, employers must provide workers' compensation benefits if they have four or more full-time or part-time employees.
+Within the construction industry, work comp benefits are mandatory for companies with one or more employees.
+While some industries have different regulations that affect their individual requirement, almost all employers must comply with the state's workers' comp laws.

 How to File a Workers' Compensation Claim

-After an injury, the only way to preserve your rights to employer-paid medical care and lost wages is to file a workers’ compensation claim.
-While some people may hesitate to file a claim because of concerns for their job, an employer cannot intimidate, fire, or otherwise punish someone for making a workers’ compensation claim.
-If you believe your employer is treating you unfairly after an injury, contact an experienced workers’ compensation attorney right away.
+After an injury, the only way to preserve your rights to employer-paid medical care and lost wages is to file a workers' compensation claim.
+While some people may hesitate to file a claim because they fear they might lose their job, an employer cannot intimidate, fire, or otherwise punish someone for making a workers' compensation claim.
+If you believe your employer is treating you unfairly after an injury, contact an experienced workers' compensation attorney right away.

-- Report the incident: Employees have 30 days to report any injury to their employer.
-You can accomplish this by making a report to your direct supervisor or through your human resources department.
-While you have 30 days to report any incident, waiting too late may adversely affect your claim.
+- Report the incident: Employees have 30 days to report injuries to their employer.
+Make a report to your direct supervisor or your human resources department.
+While you have 30 days to report any incident, waiting too long may adversely affect your claim.
 After 30 days, your employer has the right to deny your claim.

-- Go to the doctor: Unless there’s an emergency, you can’t just go to any doctor you want.
-Florida law allows employers to choose authorized providers for workers’ compensation claims.
+- Go to the doctor: Unless there's an emergency, you can't just go to any doctor you choose.
+Florida law allows employers to choose authorized providers for workers' compensation claims.
 Before seeking medical care, ask your employer for a list of eligible care providers.
-Your employer must provide you with a list of authorized providers upon request.
-If you do not go to an authorized provider, your employer does not have to pay for these costs.
+Your employer must provide you with a list upon request.
+If you don't go to an authorized provider, your employer doesn't have to pay for these costs.

 - File a claim: You must advocate for yourself or work with a dedicated workers' comp lawyer after a workplace injury.
-Though an employer cannot arbitrarily deny your claim or punish you for making a claim, they may not be too anxious to guide you through the process.
-However, they will likely provide you with a brochure explaining your rights.
-It will be up to you to make sure your claim moves forward.
+Though an employer cannot arbitrarily deny your claim or punish you for making a claim, they may not be eager to guide you through the process.
+They should provide you with a brochure explaining your rights.
+Then, it's up to you to move your claim forward.
 After you report your injury, your employer has seven days to report it to their insurance provider.
-If you do not hear from your employer or an insurance adjuster, contact your employer or a work comp attorney.
+If you don't hear from your employer or an insurance adjuster, contact your employer or a work comp attorney.

-- Contact an attorney: While you probably won’t need an attorney for a minor cut or bruise, if it’s anything more than that, it’s always a good idea to talk to an attorney.
-Workers’ compensation is just like any other insurance claim or legal process.
-You will need to negotiate with the insurance company to get a fair settlement and the benefits you deserve.
-An experienced attorney can help you understand your rights and guide you through the process.
-Once you hire an attorney, the insurance company will direct any correspondence or phone calls to your attorney.
+- Contact an attorney: While you probably won't need a workers' compensation attorney for a minor cut or bruise, if it's anything more than that, you should seek legal assistance.
+Workers' compensation is just like any other insurance claim.
+You'll need to negotiate with the insurance company for a fair settlement and benefits.
+An experienced workers' compensation attorney can explain your rights and guide you through the process.
+Once you hire a workers' comp attorney, the insurance company will direct any correspondence or calls to that law firm.

-Don’t assume that your employer won’t look at these accounts, because there’s a good chance they will.
+Don't assume that your employer won't look at these accounts because there's a good chance they will investigate your life.
 Remember, a third party may see your information through a mutual friend.
 It only takes one person on your friend list accepting a request from a “stranger” for the insurance company to have access to your photos and posts.
 It cannot be said enough, DO NOT POST ABOUT YOUR INJURY ON SOCIAL MEDIA.

-After an injury, you’ll probably want to get back to work as soon as possible.
-But workers’ compensation is a process.
+After an injury, you'll probably want to get back to work as soon as possible.
+But workers' compensation is a process.
 There are certain steps that you, your employer, and the insurance company must go through before you return to work or receive a monetary settlement.
-Plus, it's never a good idea to push it and go back to work too soon.
+Plus, it's never a good idea to push yourself and go back to work too soon.

-While you wait, it’s normal to want to check on the status of your claim and see how things are progressing.
+While you wait, it's normal to want to check your workers' compensation claims status and see how things are progressing.
 So how do you do that?
-First off, don’t go to your employer.
-They aren’t the ones processing your claim.
-The insurance company can provide information about the status of your claim.
+First, don't go to your employer.
+They aren't the ones processing your claim.
+The insurance company has more information about the status of your claim.
 However, once you retain an injury lawyer to represent your legal interests, you can simply ask your lawyer to check your workers' comp claim online and report back to you.

-But remember, the insurance company works for your employer.
-It is in their best interest and the employers’ best interest to do everything they can to minimize your payment.
-Because of this, it’s a good idea to have all communication go through an attorney.
-Your attorney can check the status of your claim and take action to speed up the process if the insurance company is dragging its feet.
+Remember, the insurance company works for your employer.
+It is in their best interest and your employers' best interest to do everything they can to minimize your payment.
+Due to this, it's a good idea to have all communication go through a workers' compensation attorney.
+They can check your workers' compensation claims status and take any necessary action if the insurance company is dragging its feet.

 What Happens if the Insurance Company Denies My Claim?

-It is not uncommon for insurance companies to deny a workers’ compensation claim.
+It is not uncommon for insurance companies to deny a claim for workers' compensation.
 However, legally, they can only do so under certain circumstances.
 This includes: